-This very rare and historically important car is finished in gleaming Fathom Blue with White SS stripes.
+This very rare and historically important LS6 Convertible 454/450 HP, 4-Speed is finished in gleaming Fathom Blue with White SS stripes over the Cowl Induction hood.
 The beautifully appointed Ivory interior features bucket seats and a power operated White soft top.
-After starting life the third week of March 1970 at the GM plant in Van Nuys California this stunning LS6 was shipped off to a sleepy little East Texas cattle/cotton railroad town near Shreveport, LA.
+After starting life, the third week of March 1970 at the GM plant in Van Nuys California this stunning LS6 was shipped off to a sleepy little East Texas cattle/cotton railroad town near Shreveport, LA.
 It sat on the showroom floor at Hullett Chevrolet Company in Waskom Texas (pop.
 1,460) for less than two weeks when it was sold to its first owner, James G. Reid of Shreveport.

 As luck would have it, it remained in the Shreveport area far from the "rust belt" and harsh winters of a more Northern climate, where it passed thru a succession of owners.
-Sometime around 2003 it was acquired by Texas car collector Buddy Herin.
+In 2003 it was acquired by noted Texas car collector Buddy Herin.
 During the car’s pre-restoration inspection, the factory "build sheet" was discovered on top of the gas tank where it lay hidden from sight for 33 years.
-Legend has it that the production guys in the Van Nuys plant favorite place for disposing of "build sheets" was on top of the gas tank.
+Legend has it that the production workers favorite place for disposing of "build sheets" in the Van Nuys plant was on top of the gas tank.
 No one seems to know why!
 Exposed to the elements for all those years the paper was in very sad shape, so Buddy had the build sheet subjected to forensic analysis by a document conservator to verify its authenticity.
-The car has also been exhaustively researched by Rick Nelson and declared a legitimate SS 454 LS6 by Mark Meekins of the National Chevelle Owners Association, thus ensuring its place in history as one of the 18.
+The car has also been exhaustively researched by Rick Nelson and declared a legitimate SS 454 LS6 by Mark Meekins of the National Chevelle Owners Association, thus ensuring its place in history as one of the few authenticated survivors.

 The incredibly detailed documentation goes all the way back to the original owner.
 A paper trail, consisting of copies of titles, registration records and bills of sale etc., reveals a history of multiple owners who apparently (according to the records) enjoyed every cubic inch of the powerful 454 LS6, which no doubt included some pretty quick trips between small town stop signs.
 There was nothing else like it in town.
 Cruising the main drag with the top down on summer nights and looking smokin' hot dressed in gleaming blue paint and white racing stripes the car must have screamed, "wanna race”?
 When Buddy discovered the car, its condition testified to having been repainted in a different color along with modifications to the mechanicals and exhaust.
 The car clearly had been well used and was in dire need of attention.